learn-co-curriculum/skills-course-introduction/README.md

 ## Preparation

-We designed the course so that you could sign up in the morning of the first class and come in the evening &mdash; no prior experience is required.
-Our **only** request is that you sign up for an account with [GitHub][] and come with a computer, a sense of curiosity, and a willingness to learn something new.
+No prior experience is required.
+You _do_ need to sign up for an account with [GitHub][] though.
+Be sure to bring a computer and an open mind as well!

 ## Syllabus